smdthiranjaya/Hashx-Cleaner-XOXO/README.md

 # Hashx-Cleaner-XOXO
-Windows 10 All Cash Cleaner ‼️
+Windows ALL IN ONE Cash Cleaner
 ![Project Logo](/logo.jpg)